-When it comes to choosing the right seal type for a product, there are a few critical questions that should first be answered to avoid malfunctions.
+When it comes to choosing the right seal types for a product, there are a few critical questions that should first be answered to avoid malfunctions.
 Depending on the particular seal’s application, an incorrectly chosen seal can result in poor performing products, costly defects and even serious injuries.

 What is the seal’s application?
 What temperature will the seal be exposed to?
 What chemicals will the seal be exposed to?
 What weather conditions with the seal be functioning in?
 Must the seal be compliant with any standards?
 The answers to these questions will help determine the right seal type and material needed.